haiderriazkhan/haiderriazkhan.com/index.md

 Prior to Waterloo, I worked as a software engineer in NYC during the somewhat [chaotic](https://www.theguardian.com/us-news/2016/nov/09/donald-trump-wins-us-election-news) 2016 calendar year.
 To keep the tradition alive, I came back to work in the city in September 2019.
 I graduated from McGill University in June 2015 with a bachelor's in Physics & Computer Science.
 To learn more about my education and work history, take a look at <a href="{{site.url}}/CV.pdf">my CV</a>.

- Apart from philosophy and physics, I have an interest in Pashto and Urdu Poetry, existentialist literature, and political theory.
+ Apart from my formal academic interests, I sometimes write about politics, history, and culture.

 ---

 ### Contact

-The best way to reach me is by <a href="mailto:h7riaz-at-uwaterloo-dot-ca">email</a>.
+The best way to reach me is by <a href="mailto:haiderriazkhan-at-gmail-dot-com">email</a>.
 You can also find me at:

 [{% icon fa-github %} GitHub](https://github.com/haiderriazkhan)
 [{% icon fa-flickr %} Flickr](https://www.flickr.com/photos/135656155@N08/albums)